0x09/resdet/doc/libresdet.md

 * ctx - The context returned by `resdet_open_context`.
 * filename - Path of the image.
+* mimetype - Optional MIME type of the image, for choosing an image reader.
+If NULL the file's extension will be used.
 * resw, resh - Output arrays of pixel index and confidence pairs describing a potential detected resolution.
 Either may be NULL to skip analyzing that dimension.
 If provided, respective count param must point to valid size_t memory.
 Guaranteed to be either allocated or nulled by the library, must be freed by caller.
 * countw, counth - Size of resw and resh respectively.
 * method - A detection method returned by `resdet_methods` or `resdet_get_method`.